openhive-network/devportal/_tutorials-javascript/vote_on_content.md

 This tutorial will take you through the process of preparing and submitting a `vote` using the `broadcast` operation.
-Because this tutorial essentially produces spam, it will be pointed at a Steem testnet.
+Because this tutorial essentially produces spam, it will be pointed at a Hive testnet.
 The testnet is an open resource, so the default account and posting key in this tutorial may have been changed by another developer learning the ropes.
 If that happens, you'll want to create a new account on the testnet and use that account's credentials instead.